ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   if a method has fragment “somethingAsync(...)“, then the new stage is executed by _the default asynchronous facility_
 *   if a method has fragment “somethingAsync(..., Executor)“, then the new stage is executed by the given _Executor_

 Note that _the default facility_ and _the default asynchronous facility_ are specified by the _CompletionStage_ implementations, not by this interface.
-Looking ahead, the _CompletableFuture_ class uses the thread that completes the future (or any other thread that simultaneously is trying to do the same) as _the default facility_ and the thread pool returned by the _ForkJoinPool.commonPool()_ method as _the default asynchronous facility_.
+Looking ahead, the _CompletableFuture_ class uses the thread that completes the future (or any other threads that simultaneously are trying to do the same) as _the default facility_ and the thread pool returned by the _ForkJoinPool.commonPool()_ method as _the default asynchronous facility_.

 >Note that the thread pool returned by the _ForkJoinPool.commonPool()_ method is shared across a JVM by all _CompletableFuture_ objects and all Parallel Streams.